How to Build a Skincare Routine from What You Already Own

 The alternating-night trick.
 If you own both a retinol and an AHA/BHA, don't use them the same night.
 Alternate: Monday retinol, Tuesday exfoliant, Wednesday rest or hydration-only, repeat.
 Your skin barrier will thank you.

 Morning is not the time to be a chemist.
 Your AM routine has one job: hydrate your skin and protect it from the sun.
 That's it.
+(If you want the full reasoning behind what goes in a morning vs night routine, we break that down separately.)

 A minimum viable morning routine from what you probably already own: